Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 - NADP+ is in short supply
 - -> Either the absorbed light energy or the energy associated electron can be transferred to O2
 - -> Formation of ROS
+- Mitigation stratiegies:
-- Antioxidants can neutralize ROS
+  - **Antioxidants** can detoxify ROS
-- Xanthophylls can slow the formation of ROS
+  - **Xanthophylls** can slow the formation of ROS
     - By reducing excess light energy
-  - Yellow-orange pigmenst
+    - Yellow-orange pigments in the photosystems

 ![Solution1](./Photosynthesis_Solution_1.png)